 Cold Brew Ratio

-Ok, with that out of the way, here are the ratios we think work best for cold brew.
-The right choice for you depends on how you plan to drink it, and the type of flavours you prefer.
+With that out of the way, here are the ratios we think work best for cold brew.

 While this versatility is great, it comes with a couple of downsides.
 Firstly, the intense, almost ‘boozy’ taste can mask the subtle flavours of more delicate coffees.
 The second downside is cost - you don’t get much liquid out of a kilo of coffee.
 This makes it more expensive compared to the alternative approach...